romana/romana.github.io/how/details.md

 For example, on the [Google Compute Engine]( https://cloud.google.com/compute/) IaaS platform, when you launch a Kubernetes VM, by default it is allocated a [complete /24 network]( http://kubernetes.io/v1.0/docs/admin/networking.html#how-to-achieve-this ) so that when a pod is launched on that VM, it gets one of the possible 255 IP addresses from within the assigned range.

-Using this as a simple baseline example, if you allocate a /24 range to each VM, having a /16 available for the entire virtualization host would accommodate up to 255 VMs.
+Using this as a simple baseline example, if you allocate a /24 range to each VM, having a /16 available for the entire virtualization host would accommodate up to 253 VMs (255 minus gateway and broadcast addresses, but for simplicity going forward will use 255).

 The diagram below shows how Romana extends the [routed access datacenter](#routed-access-datacenter) design into the virtualization host by configuring them as a router in the overall datacenter address hierarchy.
-The router on the host forwards traffic to one of 255 VMs, where each VM gets one of the available /24 networks for its own use.
+The router on the host forwards traffic to one of 253 VMs, where each VM gets one of the available /24 networks for its own use.

 ![Virtualization Hosts](/images/vHosts.png)

 Routing traffic on the host as described here is supported directly in the Linux kernel.
 No additional data plane forwarding software is necessary.
 The host needs to be configured with routes, just like a network device.
 The Romana [Host Agent](/design/) adds the routes on the host whenever a new endpoint is added.

+*Unlike other layer 3 cloud networking designs which do not take advantage of hierarchical addressing, when a new endpoint is added to a Romana network, only the local host needs to be updated.*

 If an actual cloud datacenter were build using the assumptions from the previous example, the 16M IP addresses available in the 10/8 network would be allocated across 255 virtualization hosts, where each could support up to 255 VMs, with each VM supporting up to 255 IP addresses for local endpoints.